Uncover hidden gems and unusual things to do in Athens, the home of democracy and modern heart of Greece. Here's our inside guide.

 From ancient romance to skyscrapers and edgy street art, Athens is all the better for being a city that's hard to define.

 It's a real city, a living city, a characterful city.
 But it does require a little effort to uncover the best it has to offer.
-Her hidden gems, if you haven't tired of the phrase.
-(Also, quite literally, there are some hidden gems.)
+When it comes to finding hidden gems in Athens, it's not a cliche.
+You can really, literally, find some hidden gems.

-Here's an inside guide to finding unusual things to do in Athens, all tried and tested over decades of travel to the city.
+Here's our inside guide to finding unusual things to do in Athens, based on advice from locals.

 Disclosure - some of these activities were hosted by the places mentioned, but not all were.
 They were only included if I thought you'd enjoyed them!
 Plus, if you book through the links on this page, I may earn a small commission at no extra cost to you (this is known as an affiliate link.)
 Cheers!